flamerohr/react-simple-async-import/README.md

 import composeDynamicImport from 'react-simple-async-import';

 const options = {
-  load: (props) => import('../components/Dashboard'),
+  load: () => import('./components/Dashboard'),
-  refresh: (callback) => module.hot.accept('../components/Dashboard', callback),
+  refresh: module.hot && (load => module.hot.accept('./components/Dashboard', load)),
+  placeholder: <Placeholder />,
 };
 const MySection = composeDynamicImport(options);
 ```

-It is important to return a Promise (with result) or the result without Promise in the `load` callback.
+It is important to return a Promise with result in the `load` callback.
 This ensures that the composed component can capture the imported result.

-The result can be in the `default` key as with ES6 `export default` behaviour, or the actual component but just make it doesn't have a default key.
+The result should be in the `default` key following the ES6 `export default` behaviour, this is because we use `React.lazy` under the hood to lazily load the component for us.

 ## Available options